James Osgood Andrew: Episcopal ministry

 Andrew was elected as a Bishop by the 1832 General Conference.
-He moved from Augusta to Newton County, Georgia to be near the Methodist Manual Labor School, of which he was a Trustee.
+He moved from Augusta to Newton County, Georgia, to be near the Methodist Manual Labor School, of which he was a Trustee.
 This institution later developed as Emory College at Oxford, Georgia.
 His Episcopal assignments also took him to Annual Conferences throughout the south and the west.

 Controversy over slave ownership

 That Bishop James O. Andrew was owner of dozens of enslaved African-American people is well documented in U.S. Census records.

 In the 1840s, the bishop's ownership of enslaved people generated controversy within the Methodist Episcopal Church, as the national organization had long opposed slavery.
 John Wesley, the founder of the Methodist movement, had been appalled by slavery.
 The church considered slavery to be "evil."
 Methodist preachers and church members were expected to take action to end the institution of slavery in America.
 Bishop Andrew was criticized by the 1844 General Convention and suspended from office until such time as he should end his "connection with slavery."
-Southern members disputed the Convention's authority to discipline the bishop or to require slave-owning clergy to emancipate the people whom they considered as property.
+Southern members disputed the convention's authority to discipline the bishop or to require slave-owning clergy to emancipate the people whom they considered as property.
 Andrew became the symbol of the slavery issue for the Methodist Episcopal Church.
 But the details surrounding his ownership of enslaved people, and how he acquired them, have been debated.

 Andrew's defense at the 1844 General Convention appears to be the first assertion that he never bought or sold enslaved people.
-Rather, Andrew became an enslaver through his wives.
+Rather, Andrew claimed that he became an enslaver through his wives.
+Andrew's supporters in the Methodist Episcopal Schism argued that he was only an enslaver through marriage and inheritance, thereby absolving him of blame.
 In 1816, Andrew married Ann Amelia MacFarlane, with whom he had six children.
-Upon her death in 1842, she bequeathed him an enslaved person.
-Andrew's second wife, Leonora Greenwood, whom he married in 1844, was also an owner of enslaved people.
+Upon her death in 1842, she allegedly bequeathed him an enslaved person.
+Andrew's second wife, Ann Leonora Mounger Greenwood Andrew, whom he married in 1844, was also an owner of enslaved people.
 When she died in 1854, he married Emily Sims Childers.
 The oft repeated assertion that Andrew only came into slave ownership by way of marriage or inheritance was reinforced by George G. Smith in his 1882 biography of Andrew.